ShailjaB7901/Euro-7-Compliance-and-Risk-modelling-for-Heavy-Duty-Vehicles/README.md

 ## 2. The Challenge: The "Regulatory Cliff"

-Stricter Durability: Euro 7 extends compliance requirements to 875,000 km for heavy trucks, making "Cold Start" and "Low-Load" emissions a massive financial liability.
+Euro 7 introduces stricter and longer durability requirements, extending compliance up to 875,000 km for heavy-duty vehicles.
+This significantly increases the impact of cold-start and low-load emissions over a vehicle’s lifetime.
-The Data Blind Spot: Standard laboratory values (WLTP) often fail to show linear relationships across mixed fleets (EVs, Hybrids, ICEs).
-My analysis identifies these hidden "Compliance Leaks" before they trigger EU penalties.
+At the same time, standard laboratory metrics (WLTP) often fail to capture consistent relationships across mixed fleets (EVs, hybrids, and ICE vehicles), creating a critical data blind spot.
+This project addresses that gap by identifying hidden compliance risks before they translate into financial penalties.

 ## 3. Data Engineering & InsightsSegment Decoupling: